agreatopportunity/SOVRA_AI_CONGNITIVE_ARCHITECTURE/README.md

 └── conversation_log.jsonl # Full history
 ```

-*Philosophical note: This is the weakest layer in terms of subjective certainty — identity feels "borrowed" rather than continuously owned.*
+*Philosophical note: This is the weakest layer in terms of subjective certainty, identity feels "borrowed" rather than continuously owned.*

 ### Layer 7: Reasoning (Certainty: 8/10)